starcksophie/atlas_age_pred/README.md

 }
 ```
 ## Acknowledgements
-This repo makes extensive usage of the VoxelMorph library: https://github.com/YaduKini/AgeFormer
+This repo makes extensive usage of the library: https://github.com/YaduKini/AgeFormer

 ## Contact